 Salt Fork State Park Campground

-Some of the sites at the pet-friendly Salt Fork State Park Campground are walk-in only.
-These sites may feature electricity or full hookups.
-There are many amenities at this campground including a dump station, shower houses, restrooms, picnic tables, and a camp store.
+Twenty-two of the sites at the pet-friendly Salt Fork State Park Campground are walk-in only.
+These sites are available on a first-come, first-served basis.
+While there are no hookups offered at these sites, there are many amenities at this campground including a dump station, shower houses, restrooms, picnic tables, and a camp store.
 During you’ll stay you’ll enjoy access to a private beach, boat launch, and dock.

-If you’d rather park your RV off-site, you can stay at one of the 37 two-bedroom cabins or 17 chalet cabins that are open year-round.
+If you’d rather stay in something more comfortable, but still out in nature, you can stay at one of the 37 two-bedroom cabins or 17 chalet cabins that are open year-round.
 The two-bedroom cabins are located on the hill or on the lake and offer fully furnished living and dining areas as well as a bathroom, shower, kitchens stocked with cooking utensils, and screen porches.
 The chalet cabins are a perfect place for a getaway since they also feature hot tubs and gas log fireplaces.
 Pets are allowed to stay in select cabins.

 Seasonal activities in Salt Fork State Park

 If you want to bring your four-legged companions with you on your next escape, you can at this state park!
 Your dogs will love a chance to run around and play in the one-acre dog park.
-This scenic dog park features lake access for dogs to splash and swim.
+This scenic dog park is fenced in around the lake and provides access to grass, sand, and water for your dogs to splash, swim, and enjoy.
 You can also enjoy a quiet picnic at the nearby picnic table area.

 For the avid golfer, Salt Fork State Park offers a top-notch 18-hole golf course on-site.
-You’ll enjoy hours of fun playing a game of golf, practicing on the putting green, or hitting balls on the driving range.
+This 250-acre course is very popular among golfers, and you’ll enjoy hours of fun playing a game of golf, practicing on the putting green, or hitting balls on the driving range.
+Experience stunning views along the course including misty valleys, wooded hills, and meadows.
 You can also enjoy a bite to eat at the snack bar or load up on golfing supplies at the pro shop.
-A mini-golf course is also available for use at the beach from Memorial Day to Labor Day.
+If you're traveling with kids, a mini-golf course is also available for use at the beach from Memorial Day to Labor Day.